-COST: Unfortunately, there is no free version, though there is a basic subscription for just $9.99 a year.
-That basic version won’t sync with your bank accounts; if you want to do that, you’ll need the slightly more expensive version for $39.99.
+Unfortunately, there is no free version, though there is a basic subscription for just $9.99 a year.
+That basic version won’t sync with your financial institutions; if you want to do that, you’ll need the slightly more expensive version for $39.99.

-If you know anything about Linux, the name of this app will mean something to you.
+If you know anything about the Linux operating system, the name of this app will mean something to you.

 Indeed, GnuCash is an open-source app.
 There are no GNOMEs here, though; this app is all about managing your money.